yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 The database must resolve the conflict in a _convergent_ way, all replicas must arrive a the same final value when all changes have been replicated.

 Different ways of achieving convergent conflict resolution.

-* Five each write a unique ID (timestamp, long random number, UUID, or a has of the key and value), pick the write with the highest ID as the _winner_ and throw away the other writes.
+- Give each write a unique ID (timestamp, long random number, UUID, or a has of the key and value), pick the write with the highest ID as the _winner_ and throw away the other writes.
 This is known as _last write wins_ (LWW) and it is dangerously prone to data loss.
-* Give each replica a unique ID, writes that originated at a higher-numbered replica always take precedence.
+- Give each replica a unique ID, writes that originated at a higher-numbered replica always take precedence.
 This approach also implies data loss.
-* Somehow merge the values together.
+- Somehow merge the values together.
-* Record the conflict and write application code that resolves it a to some later time (perhaps prompting the user).
+- Record the conflict and write application code that resolves it a to some later time (perhaps prompting the user).

 ##### Custom conflict resolution

 Multi-leader replication tools let you write conflict resolution logic using application code.

-* **On write.** As soon as the database system detects a conflict in the log of replicated changes, it calls the conflict handler.
+- **On write.** As soon as the database system detects a conflict in the log of replicated changes, it calls the conflict handler.
-* **On read.** All the conflicting writes are stored.
+- **On read.** All the conflicting writes are stored.
 On read, multiple versions of the data are returned to the application.
 The application may prompt the user or automatically resolve the conflict.
 CouchDB works this way.

 #### Multi-leader replication topologies